 Prior to this offering, there was no public market for our common shares.
 Future sales of our common shares in the public market, or the availability for sale of substantial amounts of our common shares in the public market, could adversely affect prevailing market prices and could impair our ability to raise equity capital in the future.
-Upon closing of this offering we will have outstanding an estimated 24,196,483 common shares and no preferred shares.
+Upon closing of this offering we will have outstanding an estimated 24,924,461 common shares and no preferred shares.
 All of the common shares issued in this offering will be freely transferable by persons other than our "affiliates" without restriction or further registration under the Securities Act.
 Sales of substantial numbers of our shares in the public market could adversely affect prevailing market prices of our common shares.
-While we have applied to list our common shares on the NYSE and the TSX, we cannot assure you that a regular trading market will develop in our common shares.
+While our common shares have been approved for listing on the NYSE and conditionally approved for listing on the TSX, we cannot assure you that a regular trading market will develop in our common shares.
 The common shares issuable upon the conversion of the Class A preferred shares that will be held by our existing shareholders upon closing of this offering will be available for sale in the public market after the expiration or waiver of the lock-up arrangements described below, subject to limitations imposed by U.S. and Canadian securities laws on resale by our affiliates.